-OSR has launched a Review of the Code of Practice for Statistics.
+OSR has completed its review of the Code of Practice for Statistics

 The first Code of Practice for Statistics was published in January 2009.
 In February 2018, OSR published version 2.0 of the Code of Practice for Statistics after a significant review and refresh of the standards we expect for the production of data and statistics.
 Since then we have seen a lot of change in the data landscape, increased desire for statistics from users, and changes in the ways statistics producers are working.